Mayank-Sharma17/Mayank-Sharma17/README.md

 <h1 align ="center">Hi, I am Mayank</h1>

 <p>
 Currently, I am learning how to develop <b>Web applications</b> using the <b>MERN stack</b>.
 In addition, I have a keen interest in <b>open source</b> contributions and DevOps.
-To expand my skills, I enjoy learning and exploring new technologies as well as contributing in projects that benefit the community .
+To expand my skills, I enjoy learning and exploring new technologies as well as contributing in projects that benefit the community.
 </p>

 ## Technologies